Logo

 3. Leverage automation software solutions

-4. Keep a feedback channel open
+4. Keep an open feedback channel

 5. Introduce skill assessments in the process